sighupio/fury-kubernetes-aws/README.md

 ## Installing dependencies with furyctl

-run `furyctl install` while in the project root
+Run `furyctl install` while in the project root

-it will create a folder called _vendor_ and download dependencies defined in _Furyfile_ inside it
+It will create a folder called _vendor_ and then it will download all the dependencies that are defined in the _Furyfile_ into this folder.

 ---